-is an anticompetitive behaviour adopted by an entity operating in the natural gas sector.
-Where ACA observes that an anticompetitive behaviour is adopted by any operator, it is empowered to invite the operator to cease such behaviour and apply the relevant sanctions as provided under the applicable legislation.
+The ACA is empowered to undertake investigations and perform the appropriate examinations in order to establish whether there is an anti-competitive behaviour adopted by an entity operating in the natural gas sector.
+Where the ACA observes that anti-competitive behaviour is adopted by any operator, it is empowered to invite the operator to cease such behaviour and apply the relevant sanctions as provided under the applicable legislation.